 /usr/share/docassemble/certsbefore starting the container.

-The default Apache configuration file expects SSL certificates to be located in the following files:
+The default NGINX configuration file expects SSL certificates to be located in the following files:

 The meaning of these files is as follows:

-In order to make sure that these files are replicated on every web
+In order to make sure that these certificates are replicated on every

 docassemble.webapp.install_certs module before starting the web